fsprojects/Paket/docs/content/faq.md

 There is no way to tell which packages are only indirect dependencies.
 Even more important: if two packages reference conflicting versions of a package than NuGet will silently take the latest version.
 You have no control over this process.

 Paket on the other hand is always generating the [lockfile](lockfile.html) in the solution root.
-This file allows you to see exactly what's happening with you dependencies.
+This file allows you to see exactly what's happening with your dependencies.
-The [paket outdated](paket_outdated.html) command will list you all packages which are have new versions available.
+The [paket outdated](paket_outdated.html) command will list you all packages which have new versions available.

 Resolving dependencies from NuGet is really slow
 ------------------------------------------------